Is This the Golden Age of B2B Creative?

 In the 2010s, the B2B marketing technology arms race was on.
 Marketers clamored to get the latest shiny tools and worked to master the science of modern marketing.
 Now, marketers need to similarly and even more passionately embrace creativity.

 You can look at the need for creative excellence in two ways.
-One is to look at the necessity for uniqueness; when everyone has a martech stack with variations of the same tools and when buyers are bombarded by a tidal wave of “blanding,” creativity enables the differentiation and value required to make any impact with smarter, more empowered customers.
+One is to look at the necessity for uniqueness; when everyone has a martech stack with variations of the same tools and when buyers are bombarded by a tidal wave of “blanding,” creativity enables the differentiation and value required to make any impact with strategy that’s incisive and creative that’s explosive.

 If you even had to wonder where I stand, I like lunch.
 I like it a lot.